-- Expansion of the business – if debt and interest costs are not an issue to the business, the affect of rate rises on its competitors could provide a significant advantage to them.
+- Expansion of the business – if debt and interest costs are not an issue to the business, the effect of rate rises on its competitors could provide a significant advantage to them.

 For some businesses, the prospect of increased interest rates will be of major concern.
-These so called ‘zombie businesses’ are those that have survived the recession due to low interest rates and borrowing costs, are often loss-making and have been unable to reduce their debt.
-They will therefore be impacted more than most by higher interest rates.
-Naturally the improvements in the economy may help offset some of the increase, but depending on industry, business, and the speed of interest rate increases, this may not be enough.
+These so-called ‘zombie businesses’ are those that have survived the recession due to low-interest rates and borrowing costs, are often loss-making and have been unable to reduce their debt.
+They will, therefore, be impacted more than most by higher interest rates.
+Naturally, the improvements in the economy may help offset some of the increase, but depending on the industry, business, and the speed of interest rate increases, this may not be enough.

 From a strategic point of view, if a business has no or low levels of debt, then increases in interest rates could put that business in a much more advantageous position than their competitors who may higher levels of debt and therefore affected more by the rise.
 Being aware of this allows a business to modify its strategy accordingly.